Generative AI and Sales Productivity: Field Experiments in Online Retail: Main Results

+Table \ref{table:summarized main results} reports the estimated effects on sales, our primary outcome.
+Column (1) presents the absolute treatment effect, while column (2) reports the corresponding percentage change relative to the control group.
+As discussed in Section \ref{sec:estimation}, these estimates correspond to TOT effects for workflows in which treatment assignment coincides with GenAI exposure, and to an ITT effect for Marketing Push Message because of partial exposure within the assigned treatment group.
+The results presented here do not account for differences in the frequency of consumer interactions with the workflows or in the duration of the corresponding experiments.
+For example, search affects nearly all consumers on a daily basis, whereas chatbot interactions occur less frequently.
+In Section \ref{sec:aggregate_gains}, we provide adjusted measures that account for these differences.
+Additional results and robustness analyses are reported in Appendix \ref{appendix:detailed main results}.

-Table \ref{table:summarized main results} shows overall productivity improvements from most GenAI deployments, alongside substantial heterogeneity across workflows.
-The largest effect arises in the Pre-sale Service Chatbot, where GenAI increases sales by 16.3\% ($p<0.01$) relative to the control group (Column 2).
-In this setting, consumers in the treatment group were assisted by a GenAI-powered chatbot, while those in the control group received an automated message indicating that no support was available.
-This auto-response condition reflects the platform’s standard practice of allocating human agents primarily to urgent post-sale inquiries, while offering no assistance for most pre-sale inquiries on self-sold products due to limited resources.
-However, it is plausible that consumers in the control group became frustrated by the lack of assistance, potentially reducing their likelihood of purchase and leading to an overestimation of our treatment effects.
-For this reason, the platform conducted further experiments on the GenAI-powered chatbot.\\
+The table shows that most GenAI deployments are associated with sales gains, with substantial heterogeneity across workflows.
+The largest effect is observed in the pre-sale service chatbot workflow, where GenAI increases sales by 16.3\% relative to the control group ($p<0.01$; Column 2).
+In this setting, consumers in the treatment group interact with a GenAI-powered chatbot, whereas consumers in the control group receive an automated message indicating that real-time support is unavailable.
+This control condition reflects the platform’s standard operating practice: human agents are prioritized for post-sale inquiries, leaving a substantial share of pre-sale inquiries for self-sold products without live assistance due to capacity constraints.
+This setting also mirrors the operating reality faced by many third-party sellers on the platform, particularly smaller-scale sellers who lack the capacity to provide real-time, multilingual customer support.
+Taken together, these features suggest that GenAI improves sales performance by performing tasks that are difficult for human agents to fulfill due to talent shortages or resource constraints.\\